jrosdahl/fancy-dabbrev/README.md

   Set this to e.g. `0.2` if you think that it's annoying to get a preview immediately after writing some text.

+* `fancy-dabbrev-expansion-context` (default: `after-symbol`)

+  Where to try to perform expansion.
+If `'after-symbol`, only try to expand after symbols (as determined by `thing-at-point`).
+If `'after-non-space`, try to expand after any non-space character.

 * `fancy-dabbrev-preview-context` (default: `'at-eol`)

   When to show the preview.
 If `'at-eol`, only show the preview if no other